Mikejo5000/vsts-docs-pr/docs/pipelines/agents/v2-windows.md

 * **Integrated** (Default) Connect a Windows agent to TFS using the credentials of the signed-in user via a Windows authentication scheme such as NTLM or Kerberos.
 You won't be prompted for credentials after you choose this method.

-* **PAT** Supported only on VSTS and TFS 2017 and newer.
-After you choose PAT, paste the [PAT token you created](#permissions) into the command prompt window.
+* **PAT** After you choose PAT, paste the [PAT token you created](#permissions) into the command prompt window.
 Use a personal access token (PAT) if your TFS instance and the agent machine are not in a trusted domain.
 PAT authentication is handled by your TFS instance instead of the domain controller.

 > [!NOTE]
 > When using PAT as the authentication method, the PAT token is used only for the initial configuration of the agent.
 Learn more at [Communication with VSTS or TFS](agents.md#communication).

 ::: moniker-end

-## Choose interactive or service mode
+### Choose interactive or service mode

 For guidance on whether to run the agent in interactive mode or as a service, see [Agents: Interactive vs. service](agents.md#account).

+## Run the agent

  If you configured the agent to run interactively, to run it: